Scott Smith (fighter)

-Bryan Scott Smith (born May 21, 1979), is a retired American mixed martial artist.
-A professional competitor since 2001, Smith was a contestant on The Ultimate Fighter: The Comeback, and has competed for the UFC, Strikeforce, EliteXC and PFC.
+Scott Smith (born May 21, 1979) is an American retired mixed martial artist.
+A professional competitor from 2001 to 2016, Smith was a contestant on The Ultimate Fighter: The Comeback, and has competed for the UFC, Strikeforce, EliteXC and PFC.
 He is the former WEC Light Heavyweight Champion.

 Background

 Smith was born in Reno, Nevada and raised in Elk Grove, California, attending Elk Grove High School where he competed in wrestling.
 Smith then continued his career in junior college where he placed in the California State Championship.

 Mixed martial arts career

 Early career

 In the early half of his career, Smith fought as a Heavyweight and compiled victories in the International Fighting Championships and Gladiator Challenge shows across the United States.
 While successful in the smaller promotions, Smith's first major appearance in the mixed martial arts world came in the World Extreme Cagefighting organization.
 Smith entered a WEC Light Heavyweight tournament with limited name recognition, but was branded by experts as the dark horse of the competition.

 Smith defeated WEC veteran Tim McKenzie in the semi-finals.
 With that victory, Smith was slated to fight Justin Levens in the tournament finals; Levens, however, was halted on doctor's advice due to a shoulder injury he sustained in his semi-final bout.
 The tournament alternate, Tait Fletcher, was brought into the championship round instead.
 Smith made short work of Fletcher, scoring a first-round technical knockout to become the WEC Light Heavyweight Champion.

 Smith would defend his championship from Justin Levens at WEC 18 before scheduling a fight with the Ultimate Fighting Championship in April 2006, moving down a weight class to fight David Terrell at UFC 59.
 The fight – marked with questionable officiating – ended in controversial fashion, prompting Smith to file a complaint with the California State Athletic Commission.
 The referee called for a break, which Smith adhered to but Terrell did not hear.
 When Smith stopped fighting, Terrell quickly locked in a rear naked choke, which the referee did not break.
 Smith was forced to tap out and protested immediately.

 Smith was then seen as a middleweight contestant on The Ultimate Fighter: The Comeback, where he quickly lost his quarterfinal matchup against Travis Lutter.
 Smith appeared on the season finale, knocking out Pete Sell in the second round of a very exciting fight in a sequence that saw Smith sustain a hard punch to the liver, and throw the bout-winning knockout punch before falling to the ground in pain.

 Smith lost his next fight in the UFC by decision against Patrick Cote at UFC 67.
-More recently, Smith defeated Troy Miller by technical knockout at Palace Fighting Championship 2 in Lemoore, California.
+Smith then defeated Troy Miller by technical knockout at Palace Fighting Championship 2 in Lemoore, California.
 He lost against Ed Herman at UFC 72.
 Herman submitted Smith with a rear naked choke at 2:25 in the second round after Herman landed a nasty elbow on Smith in the first round covering his face in blood.